shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

   - requirements of sellers

-    Xandr audit is mandatory but you can opt out of other platform specific audits.
+    Microsoft Advertising audit is mandatory but you can opt out of other platform specific audits.

   - Select your audit **priority**.